Kaciras/vite-plugin-svg-sfc/README.md

 Specify the SVGO config to use, set to false to disable processing SVG data.

-If `svgo.plugins` is specified, the `extractStyles`, `minify`, and `responsive`options are ignored, you can enable them manually by add the corresponding plugin :
+If `svgo.plugins` is specified, the `extractStyles`, `minify`, `svgProps` and `responsive`options are ignored, you can enable them manually by add the corresponding plugin :

 ```typescript
 import svgSfc, { responsivePlugin, extractCSSPlugin } from "vite-plugin-svg-sfc";